On Bianchi type VI$_0$ spacetimes with orthogonal perfect fluid matter

-The asymptotics described below can be used to complete studies of type~VI$_0$ solutions with other matter models, for example the case of a non-orthogonal fluid or that of the magnetic Bianchi VI$_0$ spacetimes with OPF matter, see \cite{HerTilt} and \cite{LKWMag} respectively.
-In such compatible treatments (i.e.\ employing an approach similar to that of Wainwright and Hsu) we find the type~VI$_0$ spacetimes with OPF matter as limit cases.
-For the much harder case of Bianchi VIII, the case of Bianchi VI$_0$ appears as a limit case.
-Although studies of the late-time dynamics exist for Bianchi VIII, see \cite{HHTW}, the initial singularity remains a mystery for the non-vacuum case.
+The asymptotics described below can be used to complete studies of type~$\vio$ solutions with other matter models, for example the case of a non-orthogonal fluid or that of the magnetic type~$\vio$ solutions with OPF matter, see \cite{HervikTiltedVI0} and \cite{LeBlancKerrWainwrightMagneticVI0} respectively.
+In such compatible treatments (i.e.\ employing an approach similar to that of Wainwright and Hsu) we find the type~$\vio$ solutions with OPF matter as limit cases.
+For the much harder case of Bianchi type~VIII, the case of Bianchi type~$\vio$ appears as a limit case as well.
+Although studies of the late-time dynamics exist for Bianchi type~VIII, see \cite{HorwoodHancockTheWainwright}, the precise nature of the initial singularity remains a mystery for the non-vacuum case.

-In addition to proving the conjecture of Wainwright, we also apply the derived asymptotics to fill a gap in \cite{RinKGe}.
-In that article Ringstr{\"o}m demonstrates the convergence of time derivatives (for a certain geometrically defined time coordinate) of solutions to the Klein-Gordon equation on Bianchi backgrounds.
-His methods apply to Bianchi~VI$_0$ solutions as well, but due to the lack of proven asymptotics, this case was left out.
-In general, the conclusions made here are very similar to those made for Bianchi I, II or VII$_0$ spacetimes with OPF matter; the precise statement is in Theorem \ref{thm:kge} below. \emph{Let $u$ denote a solution to the Klein-Gordon equation on a generic Bianchi \emph{VI}$_0$ orthogonal perfect fluid development.
+In addition to proving the conjecture of Wainwright, we also apply the derived asymptotics to fill a gap in \cite{RingstromKleinGordon}.
+In that article Ringstr{\"o}m demonstrates the convergence of time derivatives (in certain geometrically defined time coordinates) of solutions to the Klein-Gordon equation on Bianchi backgrounds.
+His methods apply to Bianchi~$\vio$ solutions as well, however, due to the lack of proven asymptotics, this case was left out there.
+In general, the conclusions made here are very similar to those made for Bianchi types I, II and VII$_0$ solutions with OPF matter; the precise statement is in Theorem \ref{thm:kge} below. \emph{Let $u$ denote a solution to the Klein-Gordon equation on a generic Bianchi type~$\vio$ orthogonal perfect fluid development.
 Then, towards the initial singularity, the time derivative $u_\tau(\cdot,\tau)$ -- with respect to the expansion-normalized time -- converges exponentially to a smooth function on the underlying group.}